abdohelmy/snakeGame/README.md

 # snakeGame
-a simple snake game using opgengl
+a simple snake game using OpenGL